Zeus197/smart-door-rekognition/README.md

             A known face entails a face detected by Rekognition, whose FaceId can be found in the “visitors” DynamoDB table (DB1).
       - e.
 For every unknown face detected by Rekogniton, send an SMS to th “owner” (i.e. yourself or a team member) a photo of the visitor.
 The text 9 message should also include a link to approve access for the visitor.
+       - i.
+If clicked, the link should take you to a simple web page (WP1) that collects the name and phone number of the visitor via a web form.
             i.
-If clicked, the link should take you to a simple web page (WP1) that collects the name and phone number of the visitor via a web form.
-        ● Submitting this form should create a new record in the “visitors” table (DB2), indexed by the FaceId identified by Rekognition.
+Submitting this form should create a new record in the “visitors” table (DB2), indexed by the FaceId identified by
+                Rekognition.
 Note that you will have to build your own API to send information from the form to the backend.
 Its design and implementation is left up to you.
-        ● Generate a OTP as in step (d) above and store it in the “passcodes” table (DB1), with a 5 minute expiration timestamp.
+       - ii.
+Generate a OTP as in step (d) above and store it in the “passcodes” table (DB1), with a 5 minute expiration timestamp.
-        ● Send the visitor an SMS message to the phone number on file.
+       - iii.
+Send the visitor an SMS message to the phone number on file.
 The text message should include the OTP.
 3. Authorize
     - a.
 Create a second web page (WP2), the “virtual door”, that prompts the user to input the OTP.
-      i.
-If the OTP is valid, greet the user by name and present a success message. ii.
+     - i.
+If the OTP is valid, greet the user by name and present a success message.
+     - ii.
 If the OTP is invalid, present a “permission denied” message.
     - b.
 Note that you will have to build your own API to capture and validate the OTP.
 Its design and implementation is left up to you.